luciapp/react-native-highlight-words/README.md

 # React Native Highlight Words

+This is a fork of Claudéric Demers library [react-native-highlight-words](https://github.com/clauderic/react-native-highlight-words).
+I removed the proptypes and changed the code to typescript.
 React Native component used to highlight words within a larger body of text.
 This is a port of [react-highlight-words](https://github.com/bvaughn/react-highlight-words).

 Check out a [demo](https://getexponent.com/@clauderic/react-native-highlight-words) using Exponent.